In this blog post

-StackState's Topology and Relationship-Based Observability platform lets you more effectively manage your dynamic IT environment by unifying performance data from your existing monitoring tools into a single pane of glass.
+StackState's Topology-Powered Observability platform lets you more effectively manage your dynamic IT environment by unifying performance data from your existing monitoring tools into a single pane of glass.
 Enabling you to:

 Decrease MTTR: Decrease MTTR by 80% by identifying root cause and alerting the right teams with the right information.

 Less Outages: Reduce the number of outages by 65% through real-time unified observability and more planful planning.

 Faster Releases: Increase application releases by 3X by giving time back to developers.